 - anyone who wants to have better listening skills

-The iLs and ABT programs use filtered classical music; particularly the music of Mozart while the children are concurrently doing specific movements and engaging in visual stimulation.
-This network of sensory systems being simultaneously stimulated—auditory, visual, vestibular, motor, and even emotional control produces amazing results.
+The iLs and ABT programs use filtered classical music while the children are concurrently doing specific movements and engaging in visual stimulation.
+This network of sensory systems being simultaneously stimulated—auditory, visual, vestibular, motor, and even emotional control produces impressive results.
 The child listens to music through headphones.

 Here are some of the results her clients have experienced after using the iLs and ABT programs.